jmelm93/ai_entity_opportunity_analyzer/README.md

 - `main.py`: Contains the main logic for running the analysis, generating reports, and handling inputs and errors.
 - `utils.py`: Contains utility functions for creating Excel reports and handling competitor names.
 - `data_models.py`: Contains Pydantic data models for structuring the data used in the application.
-- `service_account.json`: This file contains the API Key for Google Cloud Natural Language API.
-(Not included in repo)
+- `service_account.json`: This file contains the service account json credentials for GCP (Google Cloud Platform) that will need to have Google Cloud Natural Language API activated.
 - `.env`: This file contains the API Key for OpenAI.
 (Not included in repo)

 ## Setup